 In September 2016, U.S. President Barack Obama also unveiled the first marine national monument in the Atlantic Ocean.
 The Northeast Canyons and Seamounts Marine National Monument will protect 4,913 square miles of marine ecosystems off the coast of New England from commercial activity and development.
 According to the White House, this includes "three underwater canyons deeper than the Grand Canyon, and four underwater mountains known as 'seamounts' that are biodiversity hotspots and home to many rare and endangered species."

-In August 2016, President Obama established the largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was also Earth's largest upon its 2006 creation by President George W. Bush.
-But as the popularity of protecting oceans has grown over the past decade, it had slipped to 10th-largest in the world — so Obama is now quadrupling its size in one fell swoop.
+In August 2016, Obama established the now second-largest ocean sanctuary on the planet: Hawaii's Papahānaumokuākea Marine National Monument, which was also Earth's largest upon its 2006 creation by President George W. Bush.
+But as the popularity of protecting oceans has grown over the past decade, it had slipped to 10th-largest in the world — so Obama quadrupled its size in one fell swoop.

 "[N]ew scientific exploration and research has revealed new species and deep sea habitats as well as important ecological connections between the existing monument and the adjacent waters," the White House explains.
 "Today's designation will expand the existing Marine National Monument by 442,781 square miles, bringing the total protected area of the expanded monument to 582,578 square miles."

 Fish shelter under coral at Rapture Reef in Papahānaumokuākea Marine National Monument.
 (Photo: Greg McFall/NOAA)